Dirty Work (Steely Dan song): Style and arrangement

 The song's music has been described as more commercial-sounding than most of the band's other material.
 The Guardian says that it sounds like "a radio-friendly stroll of a song," at least at first.
-AllMusic critic Stewart Mason attributes this, in part, to the "upward-modulating" refrain and "soulful" clavinet (Note: actually not a clavinet, but a Wurlitzer Electric Piano) as well as the tenor saxophone part played by guest musician Jerome Richardson.
+AllMusic critic Stewart Mason attributes this, in part, to the "upward-modulating" refrain and "soulful" clavinet (Note: actually not a clavinet, but a Wurlitzer electronic piano) as well as the tenor saxophone part played by guest musician Jerome Richardson.
 Steely Dan biographer Brian Sweet describes Richardson's sax solo as being "perfectly understated."

 "Dirty Work" is one of the songs on Can't Buy a Thrill on which David Palmer provided the lead vocal.
 Brian Sweet hypothesizes that Fagen did not want to sing the song himself because he and Becker did not even want to include it on the album, but the executives at ABC Records wanted some more conventional tunes on the album and therefore insisted that "Dirty Work" be included.
 The ABC executives had also thought the song would be ideal for Three Dog Night or the Grass Roots to record.
 After Palmer left the group, touring vocalist Royce Jones would sing the song live in concert.
 It was revived in 2006, however, with the band's female backing vocalists singing it from the perspective of a woman having an affair with a married (or attached) man.